 Applicants must be a registered charity in the UK and should have an annual income of not more than £500,000.
 If the charity’s most recent annual accounts show income above this figure, they may still be considered, but only if any anomalies can be satisfactorily explained.

 The recommended maximum grant amount for application will be £10,000.
 However, if a charity feels they have extenuating circumstances to request a larger amount, we would welcome an explanation.
 There will be no minimum grant amount.

 Successful applicants will be expected to submit a short report to demonstrate the impact of the grant, along with an image where feasible, at 4, 9 and 12 months after receiving a grant.
 The KCCT will use these Case Studies for future promotion of the Fund.

 You can see examples of some of the charities we have supported on our news page.

 Apply online using the online application form here.

 Alternatively, you can complete and download the form.
 Once completed either post to us in hard copy, or preferably email it to us.
 Details are on the form.
 The application form can be downloaded here.

-Applications will be assessed quarterly, with the current grant round opening on 14 February 2022.
+Applications will be assessed quarterly.
+There are no application deadlines.
 If you have any questions, please contact us at email@example.com